abpio/abp-commercial-docs/en/themes/lepton-x/angular.md

 If you want to create your own layout, please refer to the [Custom layout usage with Lepton X components](./how-to-use-lepton-x-components-with-angular-custom-layout.md) documentation.

 ## Create a New Variation
-If you want to create your own lepton-x variant, [see the docs](./angular/how-to-add-a-new-variation-to-lepton-x-for-angular.md)
+If you want to create your own LeptonX appearance, [see the docs](./angular/how-to-add-a-new-variation-to-lepton-x-for-angular.md)